YoshiakiKoizumija142397/MethodDkaEn/README.md

-MethodDkaEn
+### MethodDka

-A program for solving high-degree algebraic equations
+A program for factoring and solving high-degree algebraic equations

-MethodDkaEn.html
+High-precision version: 50 digits
+Filename: `MethodDkaEn.html`

-JavaScript
+Language: JavaScript

-Supported Operating Systems: Windows 11 Home 24H2, Android 15
+Supported OS: Windows 11 Home 25H2, Android 15

-MIT License
+License: MIT

-Prototype Evaluation Version 4.00

-Linear equations (1st degree) can be solved in the first year of middle school, Quadratic equations (2nd degree) can be solved in the third year of middle school.
+Author: Yoshiaki Koizumi
+Email: ja142397@s6.dion.ne.jp
+Prototype evaluation version: 6.00

+- First-degree equations are solved by first-year middle school students
+- Second-degree equations by third-year middle school students
-Equations of 3rd degree or higher can be solved using Cardano’s formula, or through numerical analysis methods such as Lagrange’s method or Newton's method.
+- Third-degree equations or higher can be solved by Cardano’s formula or numerical analysis using Lagrange’s or Newton’s methods

-For equations of 4th degree or higher, except for special cases, numerical analysis is required.
+- Fourth-degree equations and beyond generally require numerical methods unless they are of a special form

-Most ordinary programs require initial values or can only find real-number solutions.
+Unlike conventional programs that require initial values or only find real solutions,

-However, this program can determine all solutions (including complex numbers) for high-degree equations (up to the 1000th degree) without requiring initial values.
+this program finds *all* solutions, including complex roots, for real-coefficient equations up to the 1000th degree — **without any initial values** required.

-Download the MethodDkaEn.html file from GitHub to your local OS (Windows 11 or Android device), open it in a browser (Edge or Chrome), and execute the script to solve high-degree algebraic equations or factorize them.
+You can download the `MethodDkaEn.html` file from GitHub onto a Windows 11 or Android device and open it in Edge or Chrome.
+The script will execute, allowing you to factor and solve high-degree algebraic equations.

+**How to use:**
-First, enter the highest degree in the text box.
+1. Enter the highest degree in the text box

-An input box will open; enter the coefficients of the real numbers sequentially from the highest degree.
+2. Input the coefficients (real numbers) in descending order of degree

-The coefficients for the entered degree will be displayed.
+3. The entered coefficients will be displayed

-If a specific degree is missing, enter 0 as its coefficient—this cannot be omitted!

-For coefficients of +1, input 1; for -1, input -1.
+Note: Enter 0 for any degrees that do not appear — skipping is not allowed!
+Also, for coefficients of +1 or –1, enter 1 or –1 explicitly.

-The number of significant figures for solutions is approximately 15 digits.
-Even if more digits are displayed, they have no meaning, so please be careful!
+The number of significant digits for solutions is approximately 50.

-This program may yield excellent results if used as an initial value for programs aiming for higher-precision solutions!
+**Disclaimer:**

-The author is not responsible for any issues arising from the use of this program.
-Use it at your own risk (verify the results yourself before using).
+The author assumes no responsibility for any problems arising from use of this program.
+Use it at your own risk and verify calculations yourself.

-Thank you for reading this help file to the end!
-I would be honored if this program could be helpful to you.
+Thank you for reading the help file to the end!
+I’m honored if this program proves useful to you.
+Now upgraded to a fully Japanese-language version.

-Finally, I extend my gratitude to the teachers who taught me arithmetic and mathematics, and the authors of numerical analysis books!
+Finally, I extend gratitude to my mentors who taught me math and arithmetic, and the authors of numerical analysis books that helped shape this work.

-Since this software is a prototype evaluation version, it is distributed as free software.
+As this is a prototype evaluation version, it is distributed as free software.

-This program was created by converting my Android Java source code into JavaScript with the assistance of Microsoft Edge’s Windows Copilot.
+This program was developed by converting my Java source code (intended for Android) to JavaScript with the help of Microsoft’s Edge Windows Copilot.
+The high-precision 50-digit version was also converted using Windows Copilot.
 Thank you, Microsoft!

 ---

+According to Windows Copilot,
-There are several typical factors that can cause the DKA method (Durand-Kerner-Aberth method) to fail to converge or to converge poorly.
-For someone well-versed in numerical analysis like Yoshifumi-san, the following points may be particularly noteworthy:
+there are several common factors that cause the DKA method (Durand-Kerner-Aberth) to fail or struggle with convergence — likely of interest to someone with your expertise in numerical analysis

-⚠️ Common Causes of Non-Convergence or Poor Convergence
+⚠️ **Main Causes of Non-Convergence or Difficulty**

-- **Inappropriate selection of initial values**
-  Since the DKA method is based on the Newton method, convergence becomes difficult if the initial values are not close to the actual roots.
+- **Improper initial values:** DKA relies on Newton’s method, and without values close to the roots, convergence is slow or fails
-  Especially when multiple roots (duplicate solutions) exist, having initial values too close together can cause denominators to approach zero, leading to numerical instability.

-- **Presence of multiple or closely spaced roots**
-  Because the DKA method simultaneously solves for all roots, closely spaced roots can strongly interact, slowing or even preventing convergence.
+- **Multiple or closely spaced roots:** These can cause instability or slow convergence due to mutual interaction of simultaneous root calculations

-- **Extreme values in polynomial coefficients**
+- **Extreme coefficient values:** Large disparities in scale affect radius estimation and convergence behavior
-  Large variations in coefficient scaling can lead to inaccurate radius estimation for initial values, thus affecting convergence.

-- **Inadequate iteration count or tolerance settings**
+- **Inadequate iteration settings:** Loose error tolerance may misrepresent convergence; too tight settings require excessive computation
-  If the tolerance is too large, it may appear to converge while lacking precision; if too small, an excessive number of iterations may be needed to achieve convergence.

-- **Numerical rounding errors and computational precision limits**
-  Especially in complex number calculations, rounding errors tend to accumulate, destabilizing the convergence criteria.
+- **Rounding errors and precision limits:** Especially with complex numbers, rounding may lead to unstable convergence tests

-🛠️ Tips for Improvement
+🛠️ **Tips for Improvement**

-- Using Aberth's initial values has been shown to significantly improve convergence behavior.
+- Using Aberth’s initial values improves convergence significantly

-- When dealing with closely spaced roots, combining with other methods (e.g. Jenkins-Traub algorithm or complex plane subdivision methods) may be helpful.
+- If roots are very close, hybrid methods like Jenkins-Traub or complex plane subdivision may help

-- Scaling or normalizing the coefficients can improve numerical stability.
+- Scaling or normalizing coefficients enhances numerical stability

 ---